 At the start of the experiment, the distances (a) were noted and found equal.
-Then, through moving the suspension points, the balls were moved closer together.
+Then, by moving the suspension points, the balls were moved closer together.
 When the balls were about half a meter apart (at distance x), we noticed that the distance (z) between the balls reduced faster than the distance between the suspensions.

 Conclusion: There must be a force acting between the two lead balls.
 The observations were (note: this is not a definition):

 • Two objects are pulled toward each other because of a force-field between them, there is a difference between distance x and z.

 • The closer the two objects are, the stronger the pull between them, the proportional difference between distance x and z increases.

 • The more mass an object has (Earth, Sun), the stronger its pull is, a distance x shortens to distance z.